scalameter/scalameter/home/gettingstarted/regressions.md

 and inevidably leaves some of the cases left out, the performance regression testing is likely to overlook certain kinds of performance regressions, depending on how you write your tests.
+The goal of this section is to show how you can achieve reasonable test coverage, while having repeatable and reliable tests, with as few false positives as possible.
 </p>
 </div>